MicrosoftDocs/dynamics-365-fraud-protection/content/rule-monitor.md

 - **Guest checkout flag**.

-- **Merchant final decision**: Merchants can filter by the purchase status decision they provided.
+- **Merchant final decision**: Filter by the purchase status decision that was provided.

 - **Merchant first decision**.